 They were happy tears — such happy, happy tears — because this boy of mine was healthy and growing and smart.
-They were tears of joy because I was so proud of all he had accomplished, and because my heart was full to bursting with love.
+They were tears of joy because I was so proud of all he had accomplished and my heart was bursting with love.

 But he was only four, and just barely.